 When we humble ourselves and wash the feet of another, we are helped not to think too highly of ourselves, and helped to remember the gift of divine image imprinted in the other.
 Jesus' example of humility is not for chipmunks, lizards, amoeba, or even the silverback gorilla; it is for fallen humans.
 It is for us.

-Today, in the autumn of 2018, humility is a lost virtue.
+Today, in 2020, humility is a lost virtue.
 Jesus is the virtue maker; Jesus is the virtue Restorer.
 The Bible records Jesus' command to His disciples,

 You call Me Teacher and Lord; and you are right, for so I am.
 If I then, the Lord and the Teacher, washed your feet, you also ought to wash one another’s feet.
 For I gave you an example that you also should do as I did to you (John 13:13-15).